aarongilly/blog/content/Pages/PDW - Archived.md

 Track things to the best of your ability, either throughout the day or just at night before bed.
 Put it in your calendar or to-do list.
 Review after a month or so.
 Make adjustments.

 This is the best place to start.
 Don’t jump in and try to perfect things out the gate.
 You won’t know what’s working until you try it, so just get started with something basic.
 You can evolve your system from there.
-Don't make it complicated, because [Highly Specialized Solutions are Highly Brittle](https://gillespedia.com/Highly+Specialized+Solutions+are+Highly+Brittle).

 ### Once You’re a Bit More Serious